widgetface/LLM_topic_modelling/README.md

 # LLM_topic_modelling
 A project to look into topic modelling using LLM exclusively.
-Given growth of online social network platforms and data arising from them, finding topic modelling approaches that handle these types of sorpus effectively ould be useful.
+Given growth of online social network platforms and data arising from them, finding topic modelling approaches that handle these types of corpus effectively ould be useful.

 #### Description
-Topic modeling can become a competitive advantage for organisations, seeking to utilize NLP techniques for improved understanding of their customers or processes and use such data for predictive analysis, opinion monitoring or trend analysis.
+Topic modeling can become a competitive advantage for organisations, seeking to utilize NLP techniques for improved understanding of their customers or processes and use such data for predictive analysis, opinion monitoring ,  trend analysis and applied research.

 In this project a llm (Large language model) is assesssed for its usefulness in topic modelling.